readyready15728/misc/agonia-notes.md

 - "From my understanding, Meolanias should roam in plains, Giant Venus Fly Traps in forests, White vipers in wastes, Mohawkuanas in the mountains, and Desert Iguanas in... well take a wild guess..."
+- Dwellings in allied cities give you access to your own storage.
+(I'm not sure it's shared storage though, is it?
+(It indeed is not.))
+- "These classes can be taken once, each, per calender month, and they all cost 1 Ancient Relic each.
+The Ancient Academy (74, 148) can train you in Fleeing (2500 XP), Seeking (2500 XP), Alchemy (2500 XP), Runic (2500 XP), Sorcery (2500 XP), General Course (600 XP to all five above skills).
+The Crafting Guild (74, 162) can train you in: Masonry (2500 XP), Blacksmithing (2500 XP), Tailoring (2500 XP), Woodworking (2500 XP) Stoneworking (2500 XP), General Course (600 XP to all five above skills).